JanssenProject/jans/docs/janssen-server/developer/agama/advanced-usages.md

 </form>
 ```

 Note you cannot make cancellation occur at an arbitrary point of a flow.
 It can only happen when a page has been rendered, that is, an `RRF` directive is in execution.
-When a flow is aborted and the control returned back to a parent, there is no way to "resume" execution of the flow target of the cancellation.
+When a flow is aborted and the control returned to a parent, there is no way to "resume" execution of the flow target of the cancellation.

 ### Cancellation bubble-up

 In order to override a page, the path to the corresponding template can be easily derived from the URL seen at the browser's address bar when the subflow is `Trigger`ed.
 Note the page may not necessarily belong directly to the subflow  triggered but probably to another flow lying deep in a chain of `Trigger` invocations.

-As an example suppose you are interested in building a flow A that reuses flow B. You identify a page shown that needs to be overriden.
+As an example suppose you are interested in building a flow A that reuses flow B. You identify a page shown that needs to be overridden.
 It might happen this page is actually rendered by C - a flow that B in turn reuses.
 In scenarios like this cancellation still works transparently and developers need not be aware of flows dependencies.
 In practice, when cancellation occurs at C, it bubbles up to B and then to A, which is the target of this process.

 Note that even flow B (as is) may also be overriding C's templates.
 Resolution of a template path takes place from the inner to the outer flow, so it occurs this way in the example: